cascadia-sati/docker-example-voting-app-with-iac/README.md

 - Ansible playbooks assume the inventory file places the Swarm manager nodes in a group called `swarm_managers` and the worker nodes in a group called `swarm_workers`.
 In Terraform this is done in the inventory template file _./terraform/templates/hosts.tftpl_ and for Ansible in the variables file _./ansible/vars.yml_.

-- An SSH key must be available in _./ssh/id_rsa_, as defined by the `swarm_ssh_public_key_file` Terraform var in _./terraform/variables.tf_ and is satisfied via step 2. in the deployment instructions.

 ## Future Enhancements

 - Add TLS security to the app